tachiba-kanade/lablabai-luna/chainlit.md

 # Welcome to LUNA!

-A RAG-powered Chatbot for Improved Menstrual Health Management in South Asia🚀🤖
+##  A RAG-powered Chatbot for Improved Menstrual Health Management🚀🤖

-Hi there, Developer! 👋 We're excited to have you on board.
-Chainlit is a powerful tool designed to help you prototype, debug and share applications built on top of LLMs.

-## Useful Links 🔗

-- **Documentation:** Get started with our comprehensive [Chainlit Documentation](https://docs.chainlit.io) 📚
-- **Discord Community:** Join our friendly [Chainlit Discord](https://discord.gg/k73SQ3FyUh) to ask questions, share your projects, and connect with other developers! 💬

-We can't wait to see what you create with Chainlit!
-Happy coding! 💻😊

-## Welcome screen

-To modify the welcome screen, edit the `chainlit.md` file at the root of your project.
-If you do not want a welcome screen, just leave this file empty.
+Periods shouldn't be a secret.
+I'm LUNA, and I'm a safe space to get honest answers about your body, your cycle, and anything else that's on your mind.